Skip to main content

 Biopsy

-Since adrenal adenomas (benign tumors) and cancers can look alike under the microscope, a biopsy may not be able to tell whether or not an adrenal tumor is cancerous.
-A needle biopsy of an adrenal cancer also can actually spread tumor cells.
-For these reasons, a biopsy is generally not done before surgery if an adrenal tumor's size and certain features seen on imaging tests suggest it is most likely cancer.
-Blood tests of hormone levels and imaging tests are more useful than biopsies in diagnosing adrenal cancer.
+Since biopsy samples from adrenal adenomas (benign tumors) and carcinomas (cancer) can look alike under the microscope, a biopsy may not tell if an adrenal tumor is cancerous.
+A needle biopsy of an adrenal cancer also can spread tumor cells.
+For these reasons, a biopsy is generally not done before surgery if an adrenal tumor's size and features seen on imaging tests suggest cancer.
+Blood tests of hormone levels combined with imaging are more useful than biopsies in diagnosing adrenal cancer.

-If the cancer appears to have metastasized (spread) to another part of the body such as the liver, then a needle biopsy of the metastasis may be done.
+If the cancer looks like it metastasized (spread) to another part of the body such as the liver, then a needle biopsy of the metastasis may be done.
 If a patient is known to have an adrenal tumor and a liver biopsy shows adrenal cells are present in the liver, then the tumor is cancer.

-In general, a biopsy is only done in a patient with adrenal cancer when there are tumors outside the adrenals and the doctor needs to know if these tumors are from the adrenal cancer or are caused by some other cancer or disease.
-Tumors in the adrenal glands are sometimes biopsied when the patient is known to have a different type of cancer (like lung cancer), and knowing if it has spread to the adrenal glands would alter treatment.
+In general, a biopsy is only done in a patient with adrenal cancer when there are tumors (metastases) outside the adrenals and the doctor needs to know if they are from the adrenal cancer or are caused by some other cancer or disease.
+Tumors in the adrenal glands are sometimes biopsied when the patient is known to have a different type of cancer (like lung cancer) and knowing if it has spread to the adrenal glands would alter treatment.

 Blood and urine tests for adrenal hormones

-Blood and urine tests to measure levels of adrenal hormones are important in deciding whether a patient with signs and symptoms of adrenal cancer has the disease.
-For urine tests, you may be asked to collect all of your urine for 24 hours.
+Blood and urine tests to measure levels of adrenal hormones are important in understanding if a patient has a functional (hormone-secreting) adrenal tumor.
 Blood and urine tests are as important as imaging tests in diagnosing adrenal cancer.
 Doctors might choose which tests to do based on the patient's symptoms.
-But often doctors will check hormone levels even when symptoms of high hormone levels are not present.
-This is because symptoms of abnormal hormone levels can be very subtle, and blood tests might be able to detect changes in hormone levels even before symptoms occur.
+But often doctors will check hormone levels even when there are no symptoms they might be high.
+This is because symptoms of abnormal hormone levels can be very subtle, and blood tests might be able to detect abnormal hormone levels even before symptoms occur.

 Tests for high cortisol levels